This tutorial shows you how to laser engrave and cut a muffin or cupcake case created from TroLase Thins.

 - 2.0 inch lens

 Create the graphic in a graphics program or import our template.
 The parcels are defined as engraving areas by the black fill, snow crystals and border lines must be defined as cutting lines (width: hairline; R: 255; G: 0 B: 0).
-Additionally, you can add text at the bottom of the graphic for a personal touch.
+You can add text at the bottom of the graphic for a personal touch.

-To bend the strip later to a muffin case, bend the graphics in Adobe Illustrator with the warping tool or in Corel Draw with the tool 'Envelope' (menu: Effects > Envelope > Simple arc > putty).
+To bend the strip to a muffin case, bend the graphics in Adobe Illustrator with the warping tool or in Corel Draw with the tool 'Envelope' (menu: Effects > Envelope > Simple arc > putty).
 Hold Ctrl and then drag the lines to the desired arc.

 Cutting: power: 300% - speed: 1.5% - frequency: 1000 Hz- air assist: ON